-Belonging is the experience of a generative system of co-individuality.
+Belonging is experienced when a group of generative people collaborate within a system.
 It requires understanding and confirmation of each person's essential identity.
-It is experienced within a larger interdependent system.
+Each identity is expressed and supported reciprocally within a larger inTERdependent system.
 The individual identities create a cooperative community of collaboration around a generative purpose that challenges, reveals, and refines each element of the system.

 The Wolves in Yellowstone video.
 Excellent narration but, the wolves did not change the rivers, they filled in a missing part of a generative system.
 They were missing (and returned) because of human intervention.
 When the system re-organized itself upon the return of the wolves, it became generative again.
 Every system can heal itself if all the parts of it are valued and active according to their essential identities.
 Also, the "deer" in this video are elk most of the time.
 See if you can find all the changes that took place.
 (4.5m)

 Influence in a social network.
 Even when we are not trying to, we measurably influence each others thoughts, feelings, and behaviors up to three degrees away (our friend's friend's friend's).
 If you have five friends, that is 625 people in your network.
 Given that belonging is contagious, a small group of people can literally change the world.